stylemessiah/multi_USG_adblock/README.md

 All your require is a web server, and admin access to the Ubiquiti USG.

-The script does not in any way need access to, integrate with, or require changes to the Unifi Controller software.
+The scripts do not in any way need access to, integrate with, or require changes to the Unifi Controller software, apart from an entry in the config.gateway.json to set a script to run on a user selectable schedule.
+Adding this via config.gateway.json will ensure the script survives a USG firmware update.

 It should go without saying this is 3rd party software i developed for my own personal use.